Chicken Broth and Pastina

 At Stanley’s invitation, we visit their little slice of beach-side paradise two floors up.

-It has the same exact layout as Nonnie and Papa’s, in reverse.
-But that isn’t what disorients me.
+It has the same exact layout as Nonnie and Papa’s, but in reverse.

 It’s the feeling that I’ve just entered another dimension where Nonnie’s alter ego is given free rein.
 Where, with unimpaired power, her better dressed Doppelgänger has adorned every nook and cranny, every floor and piece of furniture, with textile and tactile expanses of purple.